luantien/aws-workshops/README.md

  The AWS Workshop Series is a collection of modules that provide hands-on experience with various AWS services and features.
 Each module focuses on a specific topic and provides step-by-step instructions for setting up and using the services.
 The series is designed to help developers and IT professionals learn how to use AWS effectively and efficiently.

- ## Workshop 1: How to containerize and deploy applications on AWS with Beanstalk and ECS
+ ## Workshop 1: How to containerize and deploy applications on AWS with Beanstalk and ECS (Under Re-construction)
  - Module 1: Build a workload with AWS Elastic Beanstalk
  - Module 2: Launch ECS Cluster with Fargate